E0Bower/E0Bower/README.md

 - 👋 Hi, I’m Eva Bower.
-I recently received a Security+ certification, and I am activly searching for entry-level InfoSec, SOC I, and IT Help Desk positions.
+I recently received a Security+ certification, and I am actively searching for entry-level InfoSec, SOC I, and IT Help Desk positions.
 - 👀 I’m interested in Cyber Security, specifically penetration testing and intrusion response.
-- 🌱 I’m currently learning Software and Game Development through Code Academy.
+- 🌱 I’m currently learning software and game development through Code Academy.

 <!---
 E0Bower/E0Bower is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.